Georgia DUI Attorneys Representing Clients

 Once this has been completed, there will be an arraignment.
 This is where the driver will tell the court if they are pleading guilty, not guilty or no contest.
 Often, once this has been done the Georgia DUI attorneys will talk with the prosecutor about getting some type of deal.
 A good one of the Georgia DUI attorneys can fight for the best deal, which can help to reduce this to a misdemeanor or keep people out of jail.

-Contacting the Georgia Injury Attorney Group
+Contacting Attorney Group for Georgia

 In the case that it goes to trial, drivers have the right to have a trial with a jury.
 Also, those who don’t want that can get what is called a bench trial, and have only a judge make a decision.
 Good Georgia DWI/DUI defense attorneys can help to get drivers the best possible outcome.
 Contact the Georgian Injury Attorney Group to speak with one of our affiliated Georgia DUI attorneys.